YashBachwana/Machine-Learning/Binary Classification using VGG/README.md

-# Apple vs Banana Classification
+# Apple vs Banana Classification using VGG

 This project aims to compare the performance of various models on a binary classification task to distinguish between images of apples and bananas.
 The models being evaluated include different configurations of the VGG architecture, as well as transfer learning approaches.